-For students without a personal physician in the area, LECOM at Bradenton an agreement with PrimeCare of Manatee or Urgent Care Walk-in Clinics, where they will accept the LECOM Student Health Insurance program.
+For students without a personal physician in the area, LECOM at Bradenton has an agreement with PrimeCare of Manatee or Urgent Care Walk-in Clinics, where they will accept the LECOM Student

+Health Insurance program.
 Suggested locations where services are provided include:

-PrimeCareof Manatee or Urgent Care

-Walk-In Clinics (a Division of MAX Health) Stephen Coppa, D.O

-LECOM Clinical Assistant Professor of
+PrimeCare of Manatee or Urgent Care Location Walk-In Clinics (a Division of MAX Health) 6110 53 rd Avenue East Stephen Coppa, D.O Bradenton, Florida 34203 LECOM Clinical Assistant Professor of 941-755-4242 Internal Medicine A minimal co-pay will apply.

-Internal Medicine

-Location

-6110 53rd Avenue East Bradenton, Florida 34203

-A minimal co-pay will apply.

 Student health is a priority at LECOM, students must be healthy in order to be successful in the curriculum and to give their best to each patient.
 Students requiring diagnostic and preventative health services are advised to try to seek those appointments outside of the normal curriculum if at all possible.
 It is recognized that therapeutic health services are often unpredictable and interruptions in the curriculum are unavoidable in these circumstances.
-Whether students are seeking a diagnostic, preventative or therapeutic health service, if it is during a scheduled class period or an exam, you must follow the procedures to request an excused absence as outlined in Section 9.3 Attendance, Tardiness and Absences.
+Whether students are seeking a diagnostic, preventative, or therapeutic health service, if it is during a scheduled class period or an exam, you must follow the procedures to request an excused absence as outlined in Section 9.3 Attendance, Tardiness and Absences.

 In the case of emergencies, LECOM understands that this is not always possible.
 In those cases where prior excused absences are not possible, we ask that you inform the proper personnel as soon as you are able.
 If you are missing an examination or required laboratory, please also provide documentation regarding the nature of the emergency and the steps taken as soon as you can provide them to appropriate personnel as outlined in 9.3.
-Medical appointments planned in advance that require an absence from class require the student to fill out a "Student Request Form For Excused Absence" in advance of the planned absence.
+Medical appointments planned in advance that require an absence from class require the student to fill out a "Student Request Form for Excused Absence" in advance of the planned absence.